ZefferyH/Chess/README.md

-Build using Python 3.7
+Build using Python 3.7 \w pygame
-Need pygame